Pope calls for dialogue as Nicaragua violence escalates - Journal du Cameroun

 Pope Francis called Sunday for dialogue in Nicaragua after new clashes killed at least seven people, the latest bloodshed in weeks of anti-government protests that have left more than 100 dead.

-The Church has tried to mediate the escalating crisis in the Central American country, but called off peace talks with President Daniel Ortega’s government last week after a Mother’s Day march in support of victims’ moms was met with gunfire, killing at least 16 people.
+The Church has tried to mediate the crisis in the Central American country, but called off peace talks with President Daniel Ortega’s government last week after a march led by victims’ mothers was met with gunfire, killing at least 16 people.

-Violence again erupted Saturday, as protesters fired homemade mortars to fend off a police crackdown in the city of Masaya, near the capital Managua.
+Violence erupted again Saturday, as protesters fired homemade mortars to fend off police crackdowns in the cities of Masaya and Tipitapa, both near the capital Managua.

 The new unrest left at least seven people dead, including a US citizen reportedly killed by a pro-government mob in a separate incident in Managua, according to rights groups.